 Above you can see a typical suburban gas station.
 A rider has arrived and an attendant is about to fill the scooter.
 One of the attendants has run out to the footpath to help guide the car leaving, this is all part of the service, he may even step out to the road and stop traffic to allow the car to leave then yell thanks so much for your business as the customer drives away.
 This is standard level of service in Japan.
 There is no shop selling food or drinks at Japanese gas stations, they usually fix flat tyres and some offer car washing but no shop because when the driver need not get out of car then obviously the shop would not work.
-Payment is after not in advance (which I have only ever seen in USA) but at self serve of course your card has to be authorised in advance.
+Payment if cash is after not in advance (which I have only ever seen in USA) but at self serve of course your card has to be authorised in advance.

 The self serve petrol pumps can be difficult to work out how to operate but the trade off is fuel there is cheaper.
 Some like Esso have English menu option but some Japanese gas stations with self serve can be really tough to understand and some I have had to get back on the motorcycle and simply ride on to the next gas station.
 Another thing that gets confusing is there is no fixed colours for the fuel pumps in Japan.
 So different brand gas stations have different colour pumps for regular, premium and diesel.
 One gas station chain might have green for regular then another will use red for regular and green for diesel and another red for premium.
 If the fuel type is not 100% clear then stop.

 6. Riding the Japanese road network.